triangledirt/obj/CLASS.md

 classify is an area of obj used to classify objects

-first you supply a series of objects each with binary attributes and a binary classification--you know the classes of these objects and you supply them to case when you observe them
+first you supply a series of objects each with binary attributes and a binary classification—you know the classes of these objects and you supply them to case when you observe them

-then with new objects (whose classes you do not know) you ask obj to classify the objects--which it does with a 0 or a 1 (a bit to let you know whether obj thinks the object is a member of the target set)
+then with new objects (whose classes you do not know) you ask obj to classify the objects—which it does with a 0 or a 1 (a bit to let you know whether obj thinks the object is a member of the target set)

 ## observe and classify